jackeinbinder01/Movie-List-Manager/README.md

 #### To run this application from a terminal

 - Download the [*MovieListManager* folder](https://github.com/Su24-CS5004-Online-Lionelle/final-project-group-5/tree/main/MovieListManager),
-navigate to this folder in your terminal and enter the command in the block below into the terminal
+navigate to this folder in the terminal and enter the command in the code block below

 ```
 java -jar MovieListManager.jar